PoCInnovation/Workshops/software/13.Rust/README.md

  - [New function](https://doc.rust-lang.org/book/ch03-03-how-functions-work.html)
  - [The `bool` in Rust](https://doc.rust-lang.org/std/primitive.bool.html)

-> :bulb: To easily test your functions during this workshop, we advise you to look at this tool. [`assert_eq`](https://doc.rust-lang.org/std/macro.assert_eq.html)
+> 💡 To easily test your functions during this workshop, we advise you to look at this tool. [`assert_eq`](https://doc.rust-lang.org/std/macro.assert_eq.html)

 ### Step 3 - Fibonacci sequence